connixu/ny_artsy_date/README.md

 <img src="https://github.com/connixu/ny_artsy_date/blob/main/docs/map_example.png" width="850" height="380">

+## Official Documentation
+The official documentation is hosted on Read the Docs: https://ny-artsy-date.readthedocs.io/en/latest/

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.